metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Broncos @ Panthers

 Not only does it look like Sam Darnold has been serviceable, but he's been proficient against this vaunted Broncos defense.
-Is it possible the Broncos are still dealing with a hangover after losing a close one last week against the Raiders?
+Is it possible Darnold has turned over a new leaf here under offensive coordinator Ben McAdoo?

 ***

 ## Bears @ Jets

 This Mike White kid has been sensational.
-It's clear the team's rally around him.
+It's clear the team rallies around him.
+His passing has been pretty phenomenal too, though it helps he's playing against an undermanned Bears defense.

+Speaking of which, these Chicago Bears were without their defensive leader in Eddie Jackson as well as their two starting cornerbacks.
+On top of that, once the Jets adjusted to the passing game by the second half, the Bears were all but dead in the water.

+Try not to bet against a new quarterback making a start, especially when that quarterback has the chance to infuse life back into the locker room.